fleetdm/fleet/handbook/company.md

 - Be responsive.
   - Respond quickly, even if you can't take further action at that exact moment.
   - When you disagree, give your feedback; then agree and commit, or disagree and commit anyway.
-  - Favor short calls to long, asynchronous back and forth discussions in Slack.
+  - Favor short calls over long asynchronous back and forth discussions in Slack.
   - Procrastination is a symptom of not knowing what to do next (if you find yourself avoiding reading or responding to a message, schedule a Zoom call with the people you need to figure it out).
 - We win or lose together.
-  - Think about the big picture, beyond your individual team's goals
+  - Think about the big picture, beyond your individual team's goals.
   - Success equals creating value for customers.
   - You're not alone in this (there's a great community of people able and happy to help).
   - Don't be afraid to spend time helping users, customers, and contributors (including colleagues on other teams).
-  - Be proactive (ask other contributors how you can help, regardless of who is assigned to what).
+  - Be proactive (ask other contributors how you can help, regardless of who is assigned to what
-  - Get all the way done (help unblock team members and other contributors to deliver value).  <!-- TODO: (collaborate; help teammates see tasks through to completion) -->
+  - Finish tasks all the way before moving to something new (help unblock team members and other contributors to deliver value).
+  - (collaborate; help teammates see tasks through to completion) -->
 - Take pride in your work.
-  - Be efficient (your time is valuable, your work matters, and your focus is a finite resource; it matters how you spend it).
+  - Be efficient (your time is valuable, your work matters, and your focus is a finite resource).
   - You don't need permission to be thoughtful.
   - Reread anything you write for users. <!-- TODO: (Check everything that a user might read for clarity, spelling errors, and to make sure that it provides value.) -->
   - Take your ideas seriously (great ideas come from everyone; write them out and see if they have merit).
   - Think for yourself, from first principles.
   - Use reason (believe in your brain's capacity to evaluate a solution or idea, regardless of how popular it is).
   - You are on a hero's journey (motivate yourself intrinsically with self-talk; even boring tasks are more motivating, fun, and effective when you care).
   - Better your results.

 ### 🟢 Balance
 Between overthinking and rushing, there is a [golden mean](https://en.wikipedia.org/wiki/Golden_mean_%28philosophy%29).

-- Remember to iterate.
+- Iterate your work.
   - Work in baby steps. <!-- TODO: (look for ways to make the smallest, minimally viable change.
 Small changes provide faster feedback, and help us to stay focused on quality) -->
   - Pick low-hanging fruit (deliver value quickly where you can).
   - Think ahead, then make the right decision for now.
-  - Look before you leap (when facing a non-trivial problem, get perspective before you dive in; what if there is a simpler solution?). <!-- TODO: When facing a (non-trivial) problem, take a step back before diving into fixing it - put the problem back in context, think about the actual goal and not just the issue itself, sometimes the obvious solution misses the end goal, sometimes a simpler solution will emerge, or it may just confirm that the fix is the right one and you can go ahead with better confidence -->
+  - Look before you leap (when facing a non-trivial problem, get perspective before you dive in; there may be a simpler solution). <!-- TODO: When facing a (non-trivial) problem, take a step back before diving into fixing it - put the problem back in context, think about the actual goal and not just the issue itself, sometimes the obvious solution misses the end goal, sometimes a simpler solution will emerge, or it may just confirm that the fix is the right one and you can go ahead with better confidence -->
 - Move quickly.
   - "Everything is in draft."
-  - Think, fast (balance thoughtfulness and planning with moving quickly).
+  - Think fast (balance thoughtfulness and planning with moving quickly).
-  - Aim to deliver daily.
+  - Aim to deliver results daily.
-  - Move quicker than 90% of the humans you know.
+  - Move faster than 90% of the humans you know.
-  - Resist gold-plating and avoid bike-shedding.
+  - Resist gold-plating and avoid [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality).
-- Less is more.
+- Remember, less is more.
   - Focus on fewer tasks at one time.  <!-- TODO: (By focusing on fewer tasks at once, we are able to get more done, and to a higher standard, while feeling more positive about our work in the process.) -->
-  - Go for "boring solutions."
+  - Go with "boring solutions."
-  - Finish what you start, or at least throw it away loudly in case someone wants it.
+  - Finish what you start, or at least throw it away loudly in case someone else wants it.
   - Keep it simple (prioritize simplicity; people crave mental space in design, collaboration, and most areas of life). <!-- reduce cognitive load -->
   - Use fewer words (lots of text equals lots of work).
-  - Complete tasks as time allows  ("I would have written a shorter letter, but I did not have the time." -Blaise Pascal).
+  - As time allows  ("I would have written a shorter letter, but I did not have the time." -Blaise Pascal).
 - Make time for self-care.
-  - This will help you bring your best self when communicating with others, making decisions, etc.
+  - This helps you bring your best self when communicating with others, making decisions, etc.
   - Consider taking a break or going for a walk.
-  - Take time off; it is better to have 100% focus for 80% of the time than it is to have 80% focus for 100% of the time.
+  - Take time off (it is better to have 100% focus for 80% of the time than it is to have 80% focus for 100% of the time).
   - Think about how to best organize your day/work hours to fit your life and maximize your focus.
-- Better your focus.
+- Better focus.

 ### 🔵 Objectivity